BonsonW/slorado/README.md

 ## Flash Attention

 Slorado v0.4.0-beta now supports Flash Attention for SUP basecalling models >= v5.0.0 when compiled with CUDA Torch >= v2.4.0 and ROCm Torch >= 2.9.0.
 This is not guaranteed to work on older GPUs, so we have kept it disabled by default for maximum compatibility.
-For best runtime performance on modern GPUs, enable Flash Attention with the option `--flash yes`.
+For best runtime performance on modern GPUs (Ampere GPUs or newer on NVIDIA, AMD CDNA 2 or RDNA-based GPU (RX 7900 XTX or newer)), enable Flash Attention with the option `--flash yes`.
+Other older GPUs maybe supported but are not tested yet.

 ## Tested model